We will explain how we use any personal data we collect about you or that you provide to us.

 If you apply for any product with us we generally always collect:

-- Your financial details such as your salary or other income;
+- Your financial details e.g. salary, other income;

 Your title, name, home address and address history as well as contact details such as telephone and mobile numbers and email address;